nara256/mhz19_uart/README.md

 * void calibrateZero()
-  execute zero point calibration. if you want to execute zero calibration, the MH-Z19 sensor must work in stable gas environment (400ppm) for over 20 minutes and you execute this function.
+  execute zero point calibration. if you want to execute zero point calibration, the MH-Z19 sensor must work in stable gas environment (400ppm) for over 20 minutes and you execute this function.

 * void calibrateSpan(int ppm)
-  execute span point calibration. if you want to execute span calibration, the MH-Z19 sensor must work in between 1000 to 2000ppm level co2 for over 20 minutes and you execute this function.
+  execute span point calibration. if you want to execute span point calibration, the MH-Z19 sensor must work in between 1000 to 2000ppm level co2 for over 20 minutes and you execute this function.

 * int getPPM()
   get co2 ppm.